cognitive-catalyst/cognitive-catalyst/CommunityStandards.md

 ##1.4 Support
 - [ ] Projects must have at least one maintainer, someone who
   - [ ] responds to questions about the project,
-  - [ ] tracks and resolves bugs,
+  - [ ] tracks and resolves issues,
-  - [ ] reviews and accepts pull requests,
+  - [ ] reviews and accepts pull requests, and
-  - [ ] monitors contributions and requests CLAs as necessary, and
   - [ ] contacts moderators to update the project in the Catalyst repository.

-#2 Recommendations
+#2 Best Practices
 We recommend projects follow these guidelines, but do not require it.
 We believe following these will ease collaboration and community expansion.

 ##2.1 Licensing